YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first decision is to protect the grafts, document the pattern, and contact the clinic when bleeding persists or symptoms worsen.

-What if bleeding happens after a bump, vomiting, or scratching?
+Bleeding after a bump, vomiting, or scratching

 Bleeding after a specific event needs context.
 If you bumped your head, tell the clinic when it happened, where it hit, whether blood appeared immediately, and whether the grafted area looks different from before.
 A small surface bleed can happen, but a hard impact in the early days is not something to judge casually.